Directory

 MarseilleParish of the Kazan Icon1, bd Mont Rose, 13008 Marseille10:00 AMDiocese of Chersonesus (MP)

-ToulouseChurch of Saint Nicholas the Wonderworker302, av. de la Grande-Bretagne, 31300 Toulouse10:00 AM (open 9:00–12:30)Archdiocese Russian Tradition (MP)
+ToulouseChurch of Saint Nicholas the Wonderworker302, av. de la Grande-Bretagne, 31300 Toulouse10:00 AM, not every Sunday (open 9:00–12:30)Archdiocese Russian Tradition (MP)

 MontpellierParish of Saint Helena & Holy CrossPl. de l’Église, Celleneuve, 34080 Montpellier1st, 2nd, 3rd SundaysArchdiocese Russian Tradition (MP)